MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/export-firmware-hardware-assessment.md

 ### 1.1 API method description

 Returns all hardware and firmware assessments for all devices, on a per-device basis.
-It returns a table with a separate entry for every unique combination of DeviceId, ComponentType and  ComponentName.
+It returns a table with a separate entry for every unique combination of deviceId and componentType.

 #### 1.1.1 Limitations